 • Select Ctrl+Mouse Click.
 This sets the source to clone

-• move mouse over the star to remove and click.
+• Move mouse over the star to remove and click.

 • Select the Green check mark to apply permanently